ElishevaMedioni/StudentDirectory/README.md

 # StudentDirectory
-A program that manages the registration of students at the institution I use the SearchTree class to store the list of students.
+A program that manages the registration of students at the institution.

+I use the SearchTree class to store the list of students.

 The SearchTree class inherits from Tree class, the Tree class allows me to store the students with a lexicographic classification and to ease the handling of the data.